SO(3)-Donaldson invariants of CP^2 and Mock Theta Functions: Work of Zwegers

 \section{Work of Zwegers}

 In his Ph.D. thesis on mock theta functions \cite{Z2}, Zwegers constructs weight 1/2 harmonic weak Maass forms by making use of the transformation properties of functions which were investigated earlier by Appell and Lerch.
 Here we briefly recall some of his results.
+For $\tau\in \H$, and $u, v\in \C\setminus (\Z\tau+\Z)$, Zwegers defines the function